South Padre Island starts 'beach ambassadors' program

 City of South Padre Island beaches are open on Labor Day Weekend.

-The reduce the risk of COVID-19, the city started the "Beach Ambassadors Program" on Friday.
+To reduce the risk posed by COVID-19, the city started the "Beach Ambassadors Program" on Friday.

 The volunteer "Beach Ambassadors" will provide beachgoers with health and safety tips.
 According to the city, they'll offer friendly reminders about: